BrightABOH/BrightABOH.github.io/_posts/2022-01-16-thirdblogpost.md

 Map.addLayerControl()
  ```

  So how do the countries affected by harmattan look at the time of writting(January 15) this post?
 From the figure below, we observe a huge aerosol(dust) hovering over these countries barely 2.5 months into harmattan.
 The left image taken one month into harmattan shows movement of dust from sahara towards the affected countries.
-In the right image however(January 1-15), we observe progression of the dust into affected countries.
+In the right image however (January 1-15), we observe progression of the dust into affected countries.
 The legend indicates the presence and severity of this dust.
-Positive values from 0.5(colored in cyan) indicates presence of dust and 2(colored in red) indicates the worse case senerio(presence) of the dust
+Positive values from 0.5(colored in cyan) indicates presence of dust and 2 (colored in red) indicates the worse case senerio (presence) of the dust

  ![Particle size](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/aerosol5.png?raw=true)
+Next, we observe when this dust reaches the shores of Ghana from space.